 told on this website and in the new edition of A Hard Fought Ship.

-Armistice Day 2012 had a special significance for the families of the men who died when HMS Hecla
+Armistice Day has a special significance for the families of the men who died when HMS Hecla

 was torpedoed on that long night in 1942 - and for those survivors alive today.
 The HMS Hecla